 Step 5 (optional): Protect

-Drizzle a few drops of organic oil or Phoenix oil onto your handpan and work it in over all surfaces with a second soft cloth.
+Drizzle a few drops of organic oil, or oils developed specifically for handpans like Phoenix oil, Metal Sounds Oil or Isthmus Oil onto your instrument and work it in over all surfaces with a second soft cloth.
 Leave for a few minutes to perform its magic.

 Step 6: Wipe off

 If you use oil, wipe off any excess with a third dry, soft cloth.